 Continuing to ensure that privacy is always maintained and that research is carried out transparently is at the forefront of the work we do.

-All research requests follow a strict framework to ensure data is kept secure and that all research is in the public interest.
-We will ensure that all data access requests are carefully reviewed to ensure that the requestor holds the appropriate level of accreditation.
+All research requests follow a strict framework to ensure data is kept secure and that all research has public benefit.
+We will ensure that all data access requests are carefully reviewed to ensure that the requestor holds the appropriate level of training and is from a recognised organisation.

 Research will only be conducted if the proposed outcomes contribute to the public good, for example, research that is in support of the National Performance Framework, a framework for all of Scotland that aims to: